floreysoft/formsey/README.md

 # Formsey
-This repo contains all components required form formsey forms
+This repo contains all components required for formsey forms